jrswab/Unfollow-Twitter-Users/README.md

 5. Press 'Enter'
 6. Profit!

-### If you found this usefull please give it a star :heart:
+### If you found this usefull please give it a star.
+I'll :heart: you forever.